sl2883/device-lab3/README.md

 #### d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?

+A byte is ranged 0-255.
+The analog data that we get is upto 1023.
+So, we'll split 1024 to four parts and store that to eprom.
+I2C devices are sending 1 byte of data.

 #### e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the EEPROMPut example)
 Put method handles custom structures to be stored in EPROM.